Need a new FiberHead? Buy one HERE

 By reading this blog post, you’ll learn the following:

 -How to reshape a FiberHead with bent fibers

 -How to safely heat your fibers and straighten them

 -Why your pixelwhip fibers might get bent out of shape if you expose them to heat

 *(Want to curl your fibers, instead?
 See the tutorial here).

 PRO TIP: Is this your first time reshaping your fibers?
 Try using an old FiberHead to experiment with!
 If you only have one FiberHead or need an extra one, buy one of our FiberFlies replacement heads HERE.

 - A pot big enough to hold your loosely coiled FiberFlies FiberHead (not too small, or it will be hard to get the fibers submerged).
 When choosing a pot, check to make sure that your FiberHead will fit easily into it BEFORE you add hot water.

-- A second pot or water kettle to boil water in.
+- A second pot or water kettle to boil water in (specifically heating water to 155 °F maximum).
 This needs to be different than the first pot that will hold your fibers - you do NOT want to let your FiberHead touch the hot surface of a recently heated pot!

 - A long wooden or plastic cooking utensil that can is larger than the opening of the pot.
 You’ll be placing it on the rim of the pot so you can attach your FiberHead to it.